NSO-developer/nso-gitbook/administration/management/system-management/README.md

 ### NSO Failure After Startup <a href="#d5e2702" id="d5e2702"></a>

 NSO attempts to handle all runtime problems without terminating, e.g., by restarting specific components.
 However, there are some cases where this is not possible, described below.
-When NSO is started the default way, i.e. as a daemon, the exit codes will of course not be available, but see the `--foreground` option in the [ncs(1)](../../../resources/man/ncs.1.md) Manual Page.
+When NSO is started directly as a background daemon, its exit status is not available to the invoking shell; see the `--foreground` option in the [ncs(1)](../../../resources/man/ncs.1.md) Manual Page.
+For a System Install, systemd runs NSO in foreground mode and records the main process result.
+Inspect `systemctl status ncs`, the `Result` and `ExecMainStatus` unit properties, and `journalctl -u ncs` when investigating an unexpected exit.

 * **Out of memory**: If NSO is unable to allocate memory, it will exit by calling abort(3).
 This will generate an exit code, as for reception of the SIGABRT signal - e.g. if NSO is started from a shell script, it will see 134, as the exit code (128 + the signal number).
 *   **Out of file descriptors for accept(2)**: If NSO fails to accept a TCP connection due to lack of file descriptors, it will log this and then exit with code 25.
 To avoid this problem, make sure that the process and system-wide file descriptor limits are set high enough, and if needed configure session limits in `ncs.conf`.
 The out-of-file descriptors issue may also manifest itself in that applications are no longer able to open new file descriptors.\